theCOOPcc/t.ux/README.md

 # Tux: Heuristics

-A full-stack MERN application with built in user authentication utilizing JWT.
+A full-stack MERN application with built in user authentication utilizing JWT allowing users to sign up, create and assign activities, and evaluate other users' results.

 ## Built By: ##